Episcopal Diocese of Eau Claire

+In 2024, the General Convention of the Episcopal Church approved the reunion of the dioceses of Eau Claire, Milwaukee, and Fond du Lac into the new Episcopal Diocese of Wisconsin.

 History

 The roots of the Diocese of Eau Claire began in 1822 when the Oneida Indians, removing from New York state, settled near Green Bay.
 The first annual council of the Diocese of Wisconsin met in Milwaukee in 1847.
 In 1874, the General Convention of the Episcopal Church erected the Diocese of Fond du Lac from the Fond du Lac Deanery of the Diocese of Wisconsin.
 The remaining counties continued as the Diocese of Wisconsin until 1888, when it was renamed the Diocese of Milwaukee.
 Growth, time, and distance led to the erection of a third Wisconsin diocese.
 The Diocese of Eau Claire was created from counties of both the Diocese of Milwaukee and Diocese of Fond du Lac in 1928.

 On October 22, 2011, the Diocese of Fond du Lac and the Diocese of Eau Claire voted to "junction" into one diocese.
 However, Russell Jacobus, Bishop of Fond du Lac, withheld consent because of the closeness and irregularities of the vote.

 In 2021 it was announced that the diocese of Eau Claire, Fond du Lac, and Milwaukee would contemplate entering an agreement of greater collaboration.
 With around 1,200 baptized members and most congregations having fewer than 80 members, Eau Claire is one of the Episcopal Church's smallest dioceses and the sustainability of its continued existence has been questioned.
 In October 2021 it was announced that the three diocese would be actively pursuing reuniting as one diocese in Wisconsin.
+On May 4, 2024, the three dioceses voted to approve reunion as the Diocese of Wisconsin.
+The merger agreement received approval at General Convention in June 2024.

 Bishops

 On August 28, 2010, a special convention in the diocese elected Edwin M. Leidel, Jr. to be the bishop provisional.
 The diocese had been without a bishop since April 2008.

 On May 1, 2012 the diocesan bishop search committee announced it was accepting applications for the sixth Bishop of the Diocese of Eau Claire.

 On November 10, 2012, William Jay Lambert III was elected as the next bishop of the Episcopal Diocese of Eau Claire.

 On March 16, 2013, Katharine Jefferts Schori presided over the consecration of William Jay Lambert III at Christ Church Cathedral, Eau Claire, Wisconsin, as the Sixth Bishop of the Episcopal Diocese of Eau Claire.

-Since Lambert's retirement on December 1, 2020, Matthew Alan Gunter has served as bishop provisional.
+Since Lambert's retirement on December 1, 2020, Matthew Alan Gunter served as bishop provisional.

 Bishops who served the Diocese of Wisconsin: